 This museum is not for the faint hearted!
 Siriraj Medical Museum houses some confronting and gruesome exhibits.
 If you’ve had enough of all the pretty temples and shopping malls and are looking for the kind of museum you probably won’t find back home (and you want a story to tell when you get home), then visit this unique museum in the heart of Bangkok.

 The Siriraj Medical Museum, appropriately nicknamed the ‘Museum of Death’, is located within the grounds of Siriraj Hospital, Bangkok’s oldest hospital.

-The museum remains a valuable resource for medical professionals and students.
-This museum consists of six small medical museums.
-A museum of the history of Thai medicine, the Ellis Pathological Museum, the Congdon Anatomical Museum, the Sood Sangvichien Prehistoric Museum and Laboratory, a Parasitology Museum and the Songkran Niyomsane Forensic Medicine Museum.
+The museum consists of six small medical museums: a museum of the history of Thai medicine, the Ellis Pathological Museum, the Congdon Anatomical Museum, the Sood Sangvichien Prehistoric Museum and Laboratory, a Parasitology Museum and the Songkran Niyomsane Forensic Medicine Museum.
+The Siriraj Medical Museum remains a valuable resource for medical professionals and students alike.
 The most visited museums are obviously the creepier ones, being the pathology, anatomical and forensic museums.

 The Pathology Museum

 The first pathology room displays babies affected by genetic disorders, each preserved in formaldehyde.
 It’s disturbing but they look unreal enough to maintain a sense of scientific curiosity.

 A room dedicated to all kinds of parasites, their origin, and how they affect human organs.
 Not very exciting but for a collection of incredibly long tape worms and a 35kg elephantiasis affected human testicle.
 You’ll also see some plastic snakes, spiders and parasites in some old vivariums.

 The Forensic Museum